| Week ending

 trip, but it was fun and within 20 minutes of leaving our van we ere

+surrounded by dunes, and needed tracks to know where to go.
 Only two other visitors were at the camp (young couple from Miami).

 The evening went quickly as we shared a bottle of wine, ate typical